Singapore confirms measles case in 11-month-old girl; first involving child in preschool since stepped-up measures

 This is the fifth measles case involving an infant below 12 months of age in 2026, CDA said in a statement on Tuesday (Feb 24).

-The case attends a preschool in Singapore and was not yet due for the measles, mumps and rubella (MMR) vaccination.
+The child attends a preschool in Singapore and was not yet due for the measles, mumps and rubella (MMR) vaccination.
 She has no known recent travel or contact history and is recovering well.

 “She was in school during her infectious period.
 Affected parents whose children had been in close contact with the case have been notified by the preschool.
-Epidemiological investigations are ongoing,” said the agency.
+Epidemiological investigations are ongoing,” the agency said.

-CDA added that among the identified close contacts, all except four were up to date with their measles vaccination or were in progress of getting vaccinated against measles, and no quarantine orders were issued to them.
+CDA added that among the identified close contacts, all except four were up to date with their measles vaccination or were in the process of getting vaccinated against measles, and no quarantine orders were issued to them.

 The remaining four were issued quarantine orders.
-Upon receipt of vaccination or post-exposure prophylaxis, their quarantine orders were rescinded.
+Upon receiving vaccination or post-exposure actions were taken to prevent the disease, their quarantine orders were no longer in force.

 "We have advised identified vaccinated close contacts to monitor their health and seek medical care if symptoms develop," the agency said.